project-chip/connectedhomeip/examples/pump-app/nrfconnect/README.md

 The example behaves as a Matter accessory, that is a device that can be paired into an existing Matter network and can be controlled by this network.
+The device works as a Thread Minimal End Device.

 <hr>